aicers/github-dashboard/README.md

 settings (org name, sync cadence, excluded repositories/members), while all authenticated users can adjust their personal timezone and week-start preferences.

+### Optional GitHub to-do project integration

+If you want issue status, priority, start date, or other metadata to mirror a specific GitHub Projects (beta) board, set `TODO_PROJECT_NAME` to the project’s name (case-insensitive match).
+When provided, the sync pipeline will:

+- import project status history so dashboard filters (for example `Todo`, `In Progress`) reflect the project board
+- lock issue statuses that are managed by the project and surface project field values (priority, start date, etc.) in the UI

+Leaving `TODO_PROJECT_NAME` unset (or blank) is also valid.
+In that case the dashboard relies solely on statuses stored in the local database—manual updates made from the dashboard continue to work, while project-driven fields and locks are simply disabled.
+This is useful if you track issue progress entirely inside the dashboard or maintain multiple GitHub projects and only want dashboard-side state.

 ## Quality Tooling